rsanchezgarc/docker-neo4j/README.md

 and runs in the background until the provided cypher commands have been executed.

-All you need to do to run your one early cypher commands is provide them in the either a `/cypher-runner/cypher-script.once` or `/cypher-runner/cypher-script.always` file and provide the neo4j credentials.
+All you need to do to run your own cypher commands is to provide them in the either a `/cypher-runner/cypher-script.once` or `/cypher-runner/cypher-script.always` file and provide the neo4j credentials.